iclighthouse/DRC_standards/DRC20/DRC20.md

 allowance: (_owner: Address, _spender: Address) -> (remaining: nat) query;
 ```
 #### approvals
 Returns all your approvals with a non-zero amount.
+OPTIONAL - This method can be used to improve usability, but the value may not be present.
 ``` candid
 approvals: (_owner: Address) -> (allowances: vec Allowance) query;
 ```